 For safety reasons, all in-person gallery tours are currently suspended.
 Please check here and our events calendar periodically for virtual tour options.

-Groups of 15 people or less are welcome to self-guide through the museum.
-To allow for physical distancing, capacity will be limited (groups may be divided), and ticketing will be timed.
-We encourage you to purchase timed tickets in advance to secure your preferred day and time.
 Please review our Know Before You Go page in preparation for your visit.
 You may register for your timed tickets using the button below.

 Virtual School Group Tours